brontosaurusrex/brontosaurusrex.github.io/_posts/2020-08-10-VirtualBox-and-Omen.md

 ^ no go, same crashy vbox (wm window crashed as wm reboot).

-At this point are playing good old windows reboot/guess the settins/reboor game, NO!
+At this point playing good old windows reboot/guess the settings game, NO!

 Mission aborted.